 If you are planning to take the freelancer’s path, understand that there are no instant solutions for taking your business off the ground.
-It will prove to be difficult at times, but with patience and extensive knowledge about effective freelance strategies, you will soon begin to see results.
+It will prove to be difficult at times, but with patience and extensive knowledge about effective freelance tips & strategies, you will soon begin to see results.
 For now, let’s take a look at what freelancers need to do to grow their businesses.

 Forming the Right Plan to Grow Your Business